SteveMcGrath/pySecurityCenter/SecurityCenter5_REST_API.md

 ````
 details = sc.analysis(('ip', '=', '10.10.0.0/16'), ('pluginID', '=', '20811'), tool='vulndetails')
 ````

+There is also an `sc.upload()` function that accepts a fileobject.
+It will return with the relevant information (including things like the temporary filename you will need in the subsequent calls).

 For more information as to whats possible, please see the [Tenable API documentation][apidocs].
 Further, there are cases where forcibly sending a bad call (such as an analysis call without a tool) will let you know what can be done.